State Criminal History

 Q. How do I know I have the most up-to-date, complete information from my statewide criminal search?

 A. Some states maintain record repositories, meaning that all records are instantly updated from the county and local courthouses.
 Other states have databases that are periodically updated by counties.
-To get a complete picture, we recommend supplementary county-level searches to identify records near places of residence, employers and academic institutions.
+To get a complete picture, supplementary county-level searches can help you identify records near places of residence, employers and academic institutions.

 Invalid Code